 When individual stakeholders act to achieve those shared goals, they almost inevitably choose actions which represent tradeoff patterns that make sense for their areas of responsibility but usually conflict with initiatives in other parts of the business.

-A lightly fictionalised actual example illustrates how false agreement harms an organization.
+A lightly fictionalised actual example illustrates how false agreement about goals and tradeoffs harms an organization.